in28minutes/spring-interview-guide/readme.md

 ## Spring

-- What is loose coupling?
+- What is Loose Coupling?
 - What is a Dependency?
 - What is IOC (Inversion of Control)?
 - What is Dependency Injection?